- The Ultimate Home Maintenance Checklist

 - Paint the outside of the house if needed.

 - If you have flower beds and trees, it’s time to properly inspect them and prepare for new growth.
 Plan for the landscaping needs of the home.

 - Check the sprinkler system and ensure that it is working properly.

 - Summer heat comes with insects.
 Make sure your home has relevant countermeasures against them.

 - Summer is the time to get your HVAC unit serviced to ensure proper cooling of the house during the warm air weather.

 - Check the sump pump and verify that it is keeping the basement dry.

 The weather starts turning cold and damp.
 Prepare your home for that.

 - Revamp your central heating system.
 See if it needs any service or improvement.

 - Clean the dryer vent properly.
-They cause a lot of accidents.

 - Check all the windows and doors.
 They should be closing all the way.
 Tighten all the loose screws.